huaminghuangtw/Weekly-Mindware-Update/2024/temp.md

 You are what you do, not what you say you'll do.

-The important work, the work we really want to do, doesn’t come with a recipe.
+The important work, the work we really want to do, doesn't come with a recipe.
 It follows a different pattern.

 We don't see things as they are, we see them as we are.